LeonPupier/Mensible/README.md

 **2.** Before you can launch the software, you must install its dependencies.
 Nothing could be simpler, just run this command at the root of the folder:

+##### ℹ️ *Please note that depending on the configuration, the "python3" command may be replaced by "python" or even "py".*

 ```
 python3 -m pip -r requirements.txt
 ```